qiaoqiao2323/Affective_touch/README.md

 - Touch features for all participants and all conditions
 - Annotation from videos for free condition
 - Questionnaire results
-- Video features about motion energy will update soon
+- Motion energy extracted from video

 ## ⚠️ Notes